30 Last Minute DIY Halloween Hair And Costume Ideas

 Take a strand of hair and wrap it around the base of the ponytail to cover the elastic and secure it with a bobby pin underneath the ponytail.

 Would Stranger Things be as good without our favorite young heroine Eleven?
 We think not.
-Channel your inner badass this Halloween with this simple last-minute costume.
+Channel your inner badass this Halloween with this simple last minute costume idea.

 All you need: A blonde wig, pink dress, and a couple of empty boxes of Eggos, which you can safety pin to the back or side of your dress for comfort.
 Bonus points if you bring a full box to heat up as a midnight snack halfway through the night.